NW-Anderson/transition_probs/README.md

 ## Figures
 Contains ggplot scripts to make figures, as well as pdfs of the figures used in the manuscript

+##Manuscript
+Contains a zip of all of the files needed by latex to make the manuscript

 ## PathIntegrals
 Contains scripts to compute the path integral solution to the diffusion (genic, underdominance and polygenic adaptation).
 These expressions are saved and then evaluated in "Analyses"